WindowSill-app/WindowSill.URLHelper/README.md

 # Build, Run & Debug

-To build and run the Web Browser extension, follow these steps:
+To build and run the URL Helper extension, follow these steps:
 1. Clone the repository.
 1. Open the solution `WindowSill.URLHelper.slnx` with Visual Studio, Visual Studio Code or Rider.
 1. Start Debugging in your IDE of choice.